febriliankr/klinflow/README.md

 The short answer is will take a markdown format.
 It uses react-markdown to generate from the shortAnswer props.

-### Added active navbar indicator according to current page
+### New Navbar Indicator

-the variable is currentLocation, named after LANY's song, listen [here](https://www.youtube.com/watch?v=_PUTnwz3YSU).
+Added active navbar indicator according to current page.
+Using the variable is currentLocation, named after LANY's song, listen [here](https://www.youtube.com/watch?v=_PUTnwz3YSU).